-To achieve making the data structured an Extract Transform Load (ETL) tool or similar was required, there are a few choices in the Google Cloud Platform to achieve these transformations, I choose Cloud Dataprep by Trifacta to do the ETL transformation job, for the reason that Cloud Dataprep is a data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.
+An Extract Transform Load (ETL) tool or similar was required to make the data structured.
+There are a few choices in the Google Cloud Platform to achieve these transformations.
+I chose Cloud Dataprep by Trifacta to do the ETL transformation job; for this reason, Cloud Dataprep is a data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.

-The great thing with Cloud Dataprep is the fact it’s serverless and works at any scale, there is no infrastructure to deploy or manage.
-To use Dataprep you do not need to write code.
-Dataprep is fairly simple to use, you can break it down into a few areas:
+The great thing with Cloud Dataprep is that it’s serverless and works at any scale.
+There is no infrastructure to deploy or manage.
+To use Dataprep, you do not need to write code.
+Dataprep is relatively simple to use, and you can break it down into a few areas:

-A flow is a collection of datasets, recipes, and other objects that you use to generate your results.
-The flow is owned by you, you can share them, you can also export and import flows.
-You can also schedule a flow to run at a specific time in a specific time zone.
+A flow is a collection of datasets, recipes, and other objects you use to generate results.
+You own the flow, and you can share them; you can also export and import flows.
+You can also schedule a flow to run at a specific time in a particular time zone.

-The data library is a collection of datasets that you have imported, they could be a BigQuery dataset, a CSV or JSON file that is stored in Google Cloud Storage or you imported directly from your computer.
-In the Cloud Dataprep premium version, you have the ability to connect to more options e.g. Salesforce, MySQL server, Google Sheet to mention a few.
+The data library is a collection of datasets that you have imported, they could be a BigQuery dataset, a CSV or JSON file stored in Google Cloud Storage, or you imported directly from your computer.
+In the Cloud Dataprep premium version, you can connect to more options, e.g. Salesforce, MySQL server, and Google Sheet.

-A recipe is a number of steps in which you transform your data, the recipe UI is very intuitive you get a good view of your data, highlighting data you get a suggestion on what step you want to take for that specific data column, you can create many steps to build up a recipe.
+A recipe is many steps in which you transform your data, and the recipe user interface is very intuitive you get a good view of your data, highlighting data, you get a suggestion on what step you want to take for that specific data column, you can create many steps to build up a recipe.

-The run option is the step when you process your recipe and publish your now structured dataset to BigQuery or Cloud Storage.
-Dataprep uses Google Cloud Dataflow running your recipe, instead of building your Dataflow by creating the flow you can use Dataprep UI to achieve some great transformation when you run it.
+The run option is when you process your recipe and publish your now structured dataset to BigQuery or Cloud Storage.
+Dataprep uses Google Cloud Dataflow to run your recipe; instead of building your Dataflow by creating the flow, you can use Dataprep UI to achieve some great transformation when you run it.

-In the next part of this how-to article, I will explain in a bit more detail on how to transform the Noonreport data, there were three steps that I had to go through.
-The first two steps are only repeated once, the last step is a continuious process that is repeated daily.
+In the next part of this how-to article, I will explain in a bit more detail how to transform the Noonreport data; there were three steps that I had to go through.
+The first two steps are only repeated once, and the last step is a continuous process that is repeated daily.